alexdieu/AlexdieuSoft-Antivirus/README.md

 # AlexdieuSoft-Antivirus
-Antivirus thats actually only scans .py and .bat files
+Antivirus thats actually only scans .py, .vbs and .bat files (python3)

 This is basically a simple antivirus written in python